MoffMade/CSCE315-Reversi/README.md

 CSCE315-Reversi
 ===============

-Repo for the source code used for the CSCE315 Project 2 - Online Reversi
+Repo for the source code used for the CSCE315 Project 2 - Online Rever dafsfads